Mental Health and Wellbeing: NQ (Level 5)

 Entry requirements

-• successful completion on Senior Phase Mental Health and Criminology OR
+✅ Successful completion of Senior Phase Mental Health and Criminology OR

-• consideration will be given to those with extensive life experience.
+✅ Consideration will also be given to applicants with relevant life experience.

 • If you do not have a formal ESOL qualification but your language skills meet this level, you should apply for your course and then contact our Admissions team to organise an internal language assessment here at the College.

-Applicants will be offered a place on the course, based on their application and personal statement
+Applicants will be offered a place on the course, based on their application, personal statement and performance at interview

 Future prospects